syler11/ms1-gym/README.md

 ### **Testing:**
-The main testing took place in Google Chrome and its Developer tool.
+The main testing took place in Google Chrome and its Developer tool using the Network and Lighhouse options to
+identify any errors or opportunities to improve performance.
 After the deployment the website was tested on different screen sizes and in different OS systems.
 I have asked my wife and few of my friends to test the website and their feedback was taken on board.